zeynah-khan/Swift-Camera-App/README.md

-# 📸 iOS Camera App - Currently Working on This!
+# 📸 iOS Camera App

 A custom iOS camera application built using **SwiftUI** and **AVFoundation**.
 This project demonstrates camera session management, custom UI design, and UIKit integration within a SwiftUI architecture.